i-amgeek/Stock-price-predictor/README.md

 # Stock-price-predictor
-Notebook to predict Google Stock prices using sklearn
+Notebook to predict Google Stock prices using sklearn with 97.6% accuracy.